Low Rates &

 While FHA loans offer lower minimum credit score requirements and low down payment options, conventional loans may provide better interest rates and lower monthly payments for those with excellent credit.
 It’s important to weigh the pros and cons of each loan type and consult with your lender to determine which option best fits your financial situation and homebuying goals.

-How to Get Pre-approved for a FHA Loan
+How to Get Pre-Approved for a FHA Loan

 Getting pre-approved for a FHA mortgage is quick and easy with our online Loan Application.
 To apply for an FHA loan, you will need to complete a mortgage application and provide supporting documentation.
 After completing the application, you will receive instructions on how to upload your documents.
 For a list of documents you will need to upload, see our Pre-approval Document Checklist.